-SELECTED MEDIA ENGAGEMENT AND INVITED LECTURES
+SELECTED MEDIA COVERAGE AND INVITED LECTURES

 Smith, C. (2017, March 10th).
 Indigenous renewable energy: Indigenous communities lead the way in renewable energy developments and partnerships.
 Research @ Werklund.

 Muzyka, K. (2017, March 3rd).
 Education professor explores relationship between Western and Indigenous science: Gregory Lowan-Trudeau says the two perspectives can complement one another.
 CBC Edmonton Radio Active.